mtnemeth/unideb-cloud-infra/console/LambdaHelloWorld.md

 Add a function URL:
 - Go to the `Configuration` tab.
-- Select `Function URL` on the left hand side.
+- Select `Function URL` on the left-hand side.
 - Click `Create function URL`.
 - For auth type, chose `NONE`.
 - Click `Save` at the bottom.

-In the Console, in the `Function overview` panel, copy the `Function URL` to clipboard and paste it into a browser.
+In the Console, in the `Function overview` panel, copy the `Function URL` to the clipboard and paste it into a browser.

 Append the following string to the end of the URL in order to specify the input parameters for the function:
 `?Name=YourName`.